Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1798.185879,1807.261767.md

 ### Transcript

-> you show the whole world please if I load the whole world will be sitting
+> you show the whole world please if I load the whole world will be sitting here for like half an hour please no